-The first section of this booklet provides a general outline of the Compulsory Subjects which all Year 9 students will study.
+The first section of this booklet provides general information about pattern of study requirements and an outline of the Mandatory Subjects which all Year 9 students will study.

-The second section provides an outline of elective subjects from which students must study TWO (2).
+The second section provides an outline of elective subjects from which students must study at least TWO (2).